Prehabilitation and Rehabilitation

 Photo by Erda Estremera on Unsplash

 It’s as simple as teaching your dog to do a straight sit, down and stand.
 Yep, that’s it.
 Sounds easy right?
 Well, yes it can be, however making sure it is properly straight is the key.
 Most dogs will develop a habit of slumping to one side or the other, and this often reflects a weakness in their postural muscles.
-This is why having them do half a dozen to a dozen repetitions of straight changes of position, once or twice a day (while they’re patiently waiting for their breakfast or dinner is a perfect time!) is so powerful.
-What they practice will greatly influence how they use their body for the rest of their activities.
+This is why working towards having them be able to do half a dozen to a dozen repetitions of straight changes of position, once or twice a day (while they’re patiently waiting for their breakfast or dinner is a perfect time!) by the time they are 6 months old is extraordinarily powerful in developing healthy movement patterns and protecting joints from the rigours of youth .